-Mr Ian Reilly FCPodS DMS
+Mr Ian Reilly MSc FCPodS FFPM RCPS(Glasg)

+Welcome to my website.
 This website is intended to give patients information regarding Podiatric Surgery.

 Surgery is not the answer to all foot problems.
-However, corrective surgical procedures can provide a solution to many long term problems that would otherwise only be treatable by chronic conservative measures.
+However, corrective surgical procedures can provide a solution to many long-term problems that would otherwise only be treatable by chronic conservative measures.
+Surgery may be the treatment of choice when other non-surgical treatment methods have been tried and unsuccessful or are not sufficiently helpful.
+Surgery should primarily be carried out for the relief of intractable pain or deformity; cosmesis alone is rarely a sufficient indication for invasive surgery.

 How surgery can help: